A Full-Fledged Guide to Product Feature Prioritization

 Specifics: Gamification elements that produce less biased results

 This feature prioritization method livens the tedious process up with gamification elements similar to Monopoly.
-This is an important aspect, because when you need to get the most effective data from your customers, you should strive to raise their interest and involvement.
+This is an important aspect, because when you need to get the most effective data from your clients, you should strive to raise their interest and involvement.
 Moreover, the gamified process lets the participants express their opinions more freely and makes the results less biased.

 Start by giving each feature in your backlog a financial estimate: the amount of money a feature would cost you to develop is the amount of money it could be bought for.
 Then assemble a group of 5-10 customers, appoint equal ‘budget score’ to each of them, and ask to spend this virtual money on features.
 As your participants will be making their purchases, ask them to explain their choices.
 As a result, you’ll be able to see in practice what functionality your user base is willing to pay for.